amazon-science/chronos-forecasting/README.md

 ## ✨ Introduction

+This package provides an interface to the Chronos family of **pretrained time series forecasting models** developed by AWS.
+The following model families are supported by this package.

+- **Chronos**: The original Chronos family which is based on language model architectures.
+A time series is transformed into a sequence of tokens via scaling and quantization, and a language model is trained on these tokens using the cross-entropy loss.
+Once trained, probabilistic forecasts are obtained by sampling multiple future trajectories given the historical context.
+To learn more about Chronos, check out the [publication](https://openreview.net/forum?id=gerNCVqqtR).
+- **Chronos-Bolt**: A patch-based variant of Chronos.
+It chunks the historical time series context into patches of multiple observations, which are then input into the encoder.
+The decoder then uses these representations to directly generate quantile forecasts across multiple future steps—a method known as direct multi-step forecasting.
+Chronos-Bolt models are up to 250 times faster and 20 times more memory-efficient than the original Chronos models of the same size.
+To learn more about Chronos-Bolt, check out this [blog post](https://aws.amazon.com/blogs/machine-learning/fast-and-accurate-zero-shot-forecasting-with-chronos-bolt-and-autogluon/).
+- **Chronos-2**: Our latest model with significantly enhanced capabilities.
+It offers zero-shot support for univariate, multivariate, and covariate-informed forecasting tasks.
+Chronos-2 delivers state-of-the-art zero-shot performance across multiple benchmarks (including fev-bench and GIFT-Eval), with the largest improvements observed on tasks that include exogenous features.
+Chronos-2 also achieves a win rate of over 90% against Chronos-Bolt in head-to-head comparisons.
+To learn more about Chronos, check out the [technical report](https://arxiv.org/abs/2510.15821).

 Chronos is a family of **pretrained time series forecasting models** based on language model architectures.
 A time series is transformed into a sequence of tokens via scaling and quantization, and a language model is trained on these tokens using the cross-entropy loss.
 Once trained, probabilistic forecasts are obtained by sampling multiple future trajectories given the historical context.
 Chronos models have been trained on a large corpus of publicly available time series data, as well as synthetic data generated using Gaussian processes.

 For details on Chronos models, training data and procedures, and experimental results, please refer to the paper [Chronos: Learning the Language of Time Series](https://arxiv.org/abs/2403.07815).